waveywaves/mirrord-kafka-debug-example/BLOG.md

 1. The mirrord operator understands the Kafka protocol
 2. It identifies messages being sent to specific topics
 3. It duplicates these messages, sending the original to the real consumers and copies to your local application

+When multiple debug consumers are active, the mirrord operator creates temporary queues for each one.
+Each developer gets their own independent debug session with access to the message stream.

 #### Configuration for queue splitting